-Course No. Title Credits
+Course No. Title

-First semest er

-BUS 101 Introduction to Management 3

-HSC 105 Medical Terminology 3

-MED 115 Introduction to Medical Insurance and Coding 3

-BUS 115 Human Resource Management 3

-OPEN Elective 3
+First Semester BUS 101 Introduction to Management 3 HSC 105 Medical Terminology 3 MED 115 Introduction to Medical Insurance and Coding 3 BUS 115 Human Resource Management 3 OPEN Elective 3

-Second seme ster
+Second Semester

-HSC 111 Medical Law and Ethics 3

 BUS 230 Workforce Planning and Staffing 3

-MED 151 Medical Assisting: Patient Care 3 3
+MED 151 Medical Assisting: Patient Care 3

 MED 250 Medical Office Management 3

 OPEN Elective 3

-Total credits in program 30
+Total Credits in the Program 30

-Non-profit Management Certificate
+Nonprofit Management Certificate

-The Non-Profit Management Certificate allows students to explore the range of nonprofit organizations, which include those that provide for basic human needs such as food and shelter and medical care; as well as treatment, educational and arts settings.
-Non-profit organizations account for approximately 10% of employment in the United States and are the primary mechanism by which the basic human needs of traditionally underserved and disempowered populations such as the poor, immigrants, and those with mental and physical disabilities are met.
-Non-profit managers must be well-versed in a range of areas, including financial and human resources management, grant writing, working effectively with client populations, working with nonprofit boards, and maintaining standards of ethical practice.
-The non-profit manager must also be able to work on the individual, group, and community level in order to be effective.
+The Nonprofit Management Certificate allows students to explore the range of nonprofit organizations, which include those that provide for basic human needs such as food and shelter and medical care; as well as treatment, educational and arts settings.
+Nonprofit organizations account for approximately 10% of employment in the United States and are the primary mechanism by which the basic human needs of traditionally underserved and disempowered populations such as the poor, immigrants, and those with mental and physical disabilities are met.
+Nonprofit managers must be well-versed in a range of areas, including financial and human resources management, grant writing, working effectively with client populations, working with nonprofit boards, and maintaining standards of ethical practice.
+The nonprofit manager must also be able to work on the individual, group, and community level in order to be effective.